 What the semaglutide labels mention

-The labels matter because they are the most direct product-level source.
 Current semaglutide labeling discusses diabetic retinopathy complications and monitoring, especially in people who already have a history of diabetic retinopathy.
-That is narrower and more accurate than dramatic claims suggesting every user faces the same eye risk.
+That is narrower and more accurate than broad claims suggesting every user faces the same eye risk.

 What diabetic retinopathy is and why symptoms vary